python-pillow/Pillow/README.md

                         | 100px   |  0.34|  16.93|     35.53|          |

-### Some conclusion
+### A brief conclusion

-Pillow is always faster than ImageMagick.
-And Pillow-SIMD is faster than Pillow in 4—5 times.
-In general, Pillow-SIMD with AVX2 always **16-40 times faster** than ImageMagick and overperforms Skia, high-speed graphics library used in Chromium, up to 2 times.
+The results show that Pillow is always faster than ImageMagick, Pillow-SIMD, in turn, is even faster than the original Pillow by the factor of 4-5.
+In general, Pillow-SIMD with AVX2 is always **16 to 40 times faster** than ImageMagick and outperforms Skia, the high-speed graphics library used in Chromium.

 ### Methodology

-All tests were performed on Ubuntu 14.04 64-bit running on Intel Core i5 4258U with AVX2 CPU on the single thread.
+All rates were measured using the following setup: Ubuntu 14.04 64-bit, single-thread AVX2-enabled Intel i5 4258U CPU.

-ImageMagick performance was measured with command-line tool `convert` with `-verbose` and `-bench` arguments.
-I use command line because I need to test the latest version and this is the easiest way to do that.
+ImageMagick performance was measured with the `convert` command-line tool followed by `-verbose` and `-bench` arguments.
+Such approach was used because there's usually a need in testing the latest software versions and command-line is the easiest way to do that.

-All operations produce exactly the same results.
+All the routines involved with the testing procedure produced identic results.
 Resizing filters compliance:

 - PIL.Image.BILINEAR == Triangle
 - PIL.Image.BICUBIC == Catrom
 - PIL.Image.LANCZOS == Lanczos

-In ImageMagick, the radius of gaussian blur is called sigma and the second parameter is called radius.
-In fact, there should not be additional parameters for *gaussian blur*, because if the radius is too small, this is *not* gaussian blur anymore.
-And if the radius is big this does not give any advantages but makes operation slower.
-For the test, I set the radius to sigma × 2.5.
+In ImageMagick, Gaussian blur operation invokes two parameters: the first is called 'radius' and the second is called 'sigma'.
+In fact, in order for the blur operation to be Gaussian, there should be no additional parameters.
+When the radius value is too small the blur procedure ceases to be Gaussian and if the value is excessively big the operation gets slowed down with zero benefits in exchange.
+For the benchmarking purposes, the radius was set to `sigma × 2.5`.

-Following script was used for testing: https://gist.github.com/homm/f9b8d8a84a57a7e51f9c2a5828e40e63
+Following script was used for the benchmarking procedure: https://gist.github.com/homm/f9b8d8a84a57a7e51f9c2a5828e40e63

 ## Why Pillow itself is so fast

-There are no cheats.
-High-quality resize and blur methods are used for all benchmarks.
-Results are almost pixel-perfect.
-The difference is only effective algorithms.
-Resampling in Pillow was rewritten in version 2.7 with minimal usage of floating point numbers, precomputed coefficients and cache-awareness transposition.
-This result was improved in 3.3 & 3.4 with integer-only arithmetics and other optimizations.
+No cheats involved.
+We've used identical high-quality resize and blur methods for the benchmark.
+Outcomes produced by different libraries are in almost pixel-perfect agreement.
+The difference in measured rates is only provided with the performance of every involved algorithm.

 ## Why Pillow-SIMD is even faster

-Because of SIMD, of course.
-But this is not all.
-Heavy loops unrolling, specific instructions, which not available for scalar.
+Because of the SIMD computing, of course.
+But there's more to it: heavy loops unrolling, specific instructions, which aren't available for scalar data types.

 ## Why do not contribute SIMD to the original Pillow

-Well, that's not simple.
-First of all, Pillow supports a large number of architectures, not only x86.
+Well, it's not that simple.
+First of all, the original Pillow supports a large number of architectures, not just x86.
 But even for x86 platforms, Pillow is often distributed via precompiled binaries.
-To integrate SIMD in precompiled binaries we need to do runtime checks of CPU capabilities.
+In order for us to integrate SIMD into the precompiled binaries we'd need to execute runtime CPU capabilities checks.
-To compile the code with runtime checks we need to pass `-mavx2` option to the compiler.
-But with that option compiller will inject AVX instructions enev for SSE functions, because every SSE instruction has AVX equivalent.
+To compile the code this way we need to pass the `-mavx2` option to the compiler.
+But with the option included, a compiler will inject AVX instructions even for SSE functions (i.e. interchange them) since every SSE instruction has its AVX equivalent.
 So there is no easy way to compile such library, especially with setuptools.

 ## Installation

+If there's a copy of the original Pillow installed, it has to be removed first with `$ pip uninstall -y pillow`.
-In general, you need to do `pip install pillow-simd` as always and if you are using SSE4-capable CPU everything should run smoothly.
+The installation itself is simple just as running `$ pip install pillow-simd`, and if you're using SSE4-capable CPU everything should run smoothly.
-Do not forget to remove original Pillow package first.

-If you want the AVX2-enabled version, you need to pass the additional flag to C compiler.
-The easiest way to do that is define `CC` variable while compilation.
+If you'd like to install the AVX2-enabled version, you need to pass the additional flag to a C compiler.
+The easiest way to do so is to define the `CC` variable during the compilation.

 ```bash
 $ pip uninstall pillow
 $ CC="cc -mavx2" pip install -U --force-reinstall pillow-simd
 ```

 ## Contributing to Pillow-SIMD

-Pillow-SIMD and Pillow are two separate projects.
+Please be aware that Pillow-SIMD and Pillow are two separate projects.
-Please submit bugs and improvements not related to SIMD to [original Pillow][original-issues].
-All bugs and fixes in Pillow will appear in next Pillow-SIMD version automatically.
+Please submit bugs and improvements not related to SIMD to the [original Pillow][original-issues].
+All bugfixes to the original Pillow will then be transferred to the next Pillow-SIMD version automatically.

   [original-docs]: http://pillow.readthedocs.io/